pablocom/Selenium.AutomatedTests/README.md

 It consists of a set of tools built atop existing features in Selenium.

-It is agnostic from any testing framework, so it can be used indifferently with xUnit, NUnit, etc

 ## Installation
 Install the library from [NuGet](https://www.nuget.org/packages/Selenium.AutomatedTests):
 ``` console